Infant-Early Childhood Mental Health

 IECMH data from our partners

-Sister state agencies, county governments, community organizations, other states, researchers, and national groups produce data and reports that can help inform IECMH efforts.
-Please note that the list below is not comprehensive, and it does not represent the views or opinions of HCA.
+HCA also uses data and research from sister agencies, local governments, and national experts to guide our work.
+Please note that the list below is not comprehensive, and these reports do not necessarily represent the views or opinions of HCA.

 - Medicaid Policies to Help Young Children Access Infant-Early Childhood Mental Health Services: Results from a 50-State Survey (Smith et al., 2023)